huynhv/aircomp_estimation/README.md

 Network Edge for Collaborative Estimation".
 Plaintext versions of the .m files can be found in the .dat Files folder.

 # Known Errata
 A list of known errata has been compiled following the initial submission of the manuscript for review.
-The results generated after correctin of the errata still align with the claims presented in original manuscript.
+The results generated after correcting the errata still align with the claims presented in original manuscript.

 ## 9/30/2025
 - When running the code with `experiment = random_dropout"`, the CRLB is not computed.
 Around line **487**, update the condition: